Imu-D-sama/Fast-Pick/README.md

 - **Instalocking:** Automatically lock your preferred agents per map with ease.
 - **Match Dodging:** Quickly dodge matches if needed.
 - **Side Check:** Check which side you’ll be playing on during agent selection.
+- **Get Loadouts:** Will give you all the gun skins that every player has.
 - **Simple GUI:** User-friendly interface for easy navigation and operation.

 ## Usage